NicholasPerell/Artemis/README.md

 Singleton that facilitates the Flag ID.

 The narrative system keeps track of if flag IDs are being used by any of the arrows generated by the fletchers.
 By default, if a flag IDs has not a single data point checking it for being true or false, that flag ID will be deleted.
-However, in the inspector the narrative system has a "Flags ID to Keep" array.
+However, in the inspector the narrative system has a <ins>Flags ID to Keep</ins> array.
 Flag IDs in this array will not be deleted by this scrubbing.

+Another important value the Goddess has is the <ins>Globally Loaded Flag Bundles</ins> array.
+All attemps at delivery from archers or arrows will take the flags here into account.

 ## Future Plans / Progress towards 0.2

 *Artemis* was intially a 6-week project.
 Given what's here, it has some ways to go with being a robust Unity package, and Perell can see where this can go in the future (and it's an open source project, so having this as an ongoing side-project feels fitting).
 Some planned additions:

  - [x] The option to make the priority value based off the number of flags it sets off (as opposed to a static value) so *Artemis* can instead emulate bark systems in games like in Left 4 Dead 2[^3].
  - [x] Looking for alternatives to strings for ID's because having symbols would run much better[^3].
+This also helps manage the possible flags[^whyenum].
  - [x] Giving archers options in regards to refreshing when they're out of arrows.
  - [x] Alternatives to a priority queue for an archer's logic. (ex: ranks the arrows by value, but will pull from most valuable arrows at random as if it's another general pool)
  - [x] Archers tracking what bundles have been dumped into or dumped from it.
  - [x] Flag Bundles that can be loaded in or out as needed to cut down the number of items.
  - [x] Hierarchal partitioning[^3] options for Archers to optimize their decision making process.
  - [x] "All" listing to allow certain flags to be skipped to widen who is allowed to respond.
- - [ ] Custom Editors. 🛠️ (Currently in Progress!)
+ - [x] Custom Editors.
  - [ ] Save/load capabilities for the whole narrative.
- - [ ] New documentation.
+ - [ ] New documentation. 🛠️ (Currently in Progress!)
  - [ ] More examples and scenes demonstrating how you can use *Artemis*!

 ## Credits